dportc01/SecureView/README.md

 ## Features and Usage

 SecureView currently supports only cameras detected by OpenCV (`cv2`).
-However, it provides the necessary interface to implement additional camera sources in `backend/app/cameras/camera_interface.py`.
+To support additional camera sources, implement a class that inherits from `backend/app/camera/camera_interface.py` and update `backend/app/camera/factory.py` and `backend/app/discovery/discover_cameras.py` to instantiate and detect the new camera type.

 Each camera records only if the current time is within its configured recording interval.
 If no recording interval is configured for a camera, it will not record.
 If the start and end times are identical, the camera records continuously.